EbbyRaymundo/project-jal/README.md

 ## Credits
 Developed by Eberardo Raymundo and William Willis.

-## Preface
-Jal is a UNCC BINF 6380 Advanced Programming project that challenges students to make a sufficiently complex programming project by the end of the semester.

 ## Running Jal
 1. Download the latest release of Jal.jar.
 2. Download a .slime file to run with Jal.jar (we'd recommend horror.slime).